The Best Sunday Roasts in the Cotswolds (2025 Edition)

 Having spent my parents anniversary here for dinner it certainly is fabulous for a special occasion!

-This is one of my favorites where we are regular visitors.
+This is one of my favourites where we are regular visitors.

 The Bull — Burford